-The St. Mary’s Departmental Store is a two-storey brick structure, completed in 1905, that occupies a large corner lot at the intersection of Bowlen and Cliffe streets in Fredericton.
+St. Mary’s Departmental Store, a two-storey brick building completed in 1905, sits prominently on a large corner lot at the intersection of Bowlen and Cliffe streets in Fredericton.

-Between June 1901 and April 1903 Charles and Sarah Thomas (who lived at 238 Waterloo Row—Somerville House) purchased property for their “grand department store” at the end of the Carleton Street bridge that joined north and south Fredericton.
-For many years it was known as “The Store At The End of The Bridge”.
+Charles and Sarah Thomas, who resided at 238 Waterloo Row (Somerville House), acquired property between June 1901 and April 1903 for their ambitious department store project, situated at the end of the Carleton Street bridge connecting north and south Fredericton.
+The store became known as “The Store At The End of The Bridge.”

-The St. Mary’s Departmental Store officially opened on 5 May, 1905.
-Not only was the building modern in every respect, but with more than half a dozen departments, this store promised to satisfy every consumer.
-For a cost of $6,000, the owners gained an impressive structure with large glass display windows on the two street sides of the building and two floors of spacious, stylish interior replete with an elevator, 12 feet high ceilings, and elegant countertops and display cases for a very wide selection of merchandise.
-Within a few years, customers used a free parcel delivery and a three-times per day shuttle service from Queen St. to St. Mary’s Ferry Landing.
-This building stood as a symbol of progress and prosperity for the former village of St. Mary’s.
-Mr. Thomas had conceived of a department store on a grand scale which would serve the residents of both St. Mary’s and Fredericton.
-Its location at the end of the Fredericton-St. Mary’s bridge ensured a healthy flow of consumer traffic.
+St. Mary’s Departmental Store officially opened its doors on May 5, 1905.
+The modern building housed over half a dozen departments, catering to a wide range of consumer needs.
+For $6,000, the owners acquired an impressive structure featuring large glass display windows on both street-facing sides, a spacious and elegant two-floor interior, an elevator, 12-foot high ceilings, and sophisticated countertops and display cases.
+Within a few years, customers benefited from a free parcel delivery service and a thrice-daily shuttle service from Queen St. to St. Mary’s Ferry Landing.
+The building symbolized progress and prosperity for the former village of St. Mary’s.
+Mr. Thomas envisioned a grand department store catering to residents of both St. Mary’s and Fredericton, and its location at the end of the bridge ensured a steady stream of customers.

-In 1917, B. Franklin Smith leased the store area for his Florenceville-based produce business.
-With his wife Catherine, he purchased the whole building from the Thomas family and allowed various short-term rentals of areas in the building for local business people.
-From 1918 until 2000 the Bank of Commerce rented part of the ground floor.
+In 1917, B. Franklin Smith leased the store space for his Florenceville-based produce business.
+He and his wife Catherine later purchased the entire building from the Thomas family, allowing various short-term rentals for local entrepreneurs.
+The Bank of Commerce rented part of the ground floor from 1918 until 2000

-In 1929 the building was sold to Saint John Valley Produce Exchange Limited.
+In 1929, the Saint John Valley Produce Exchange Limited bought the building.
 The second floor was rented to the Masonic Alexandria Lodge and the Devon Order of the Eastern Star.
-Royden E. Williams of Devon rented the rear area of the first floor for a small general store and personal living space.
-In 1935 it took $5,000 for the Masons to buy outright the whole building.
-After the bank vacated the premises in 2000, the Masons took over the ground floor area.
+Royden E. Williams of Devon rented the rear section of the first floor for a small general store and personal living quarters.
+In 1935, the Masons purchased the entire building for $5,000.
+After the bank left the premises in 2000, the Masons assumed control of the ground floor area.